 Once you get a green card (U.S. lawful permanent residence), you automatically become a U.S. tax resident.
-U.S. tax residents must declare their entire incomes to the U.S. government’s Internal Revenue Service (IRS), no matter where the income was earned.
-As of 2012, they must also report certain information about foreign financial assets.
+U.S. tax residents must declare their entire incomes to the U.S. government's Internal Revenue Service (IRS) at tax-time, no matter where the income was earned.
+They must also report certain information about foreign financial assets.

 You will need to file U.S. tax return Form 1040 each year by April 15th.
 This form, as well as instructions, can be found on the IRS website at www.irs.gov.